Brittany B.: Musical career

 Barber got her start performing background vocals at local venues in Hollywood, California.
 She then met Terrace Martin, who took notice of her budding talent.
 She worked on his Locke High 2 album, contributing backing vocals to its songs "Love", "Lithium", and "We Just Keep it Hood".
 She then began gaining recognition in Los Angeles.

 In 2014, Barber signed a publishing deal with Spirit Music Group after co-writing the song "Can't Stop" by Theophilus London featuring Kanye West.
 Afterward, she began touring with Chrisette Michele for the latter's "Lyricist Opus" tour, and guest appeared on the reality show R&B Divas LA.
 In 2016, she began working on respective albums for Ledisi and John Legend.
 In 2021, she signed with Ultra Publishing.

 On February 14, 2016, Barber released the mixtape AfterHours.
 The following month, she signed with Empire Distribution.
 Barber released the extended play HelloSummer on Independence Day of that year.
-Due to the success of her solo EP's, Barber began with on her debut studio album.
+Due to the success of her solo EP's, Barber began working on her debut studio album.
 During this time, she received film and television syncs on shows such as FX's Atlanta and TV One's Bad Dad Rehab film.
 She continued writing and received a call from an executive at Warner Music Group to begin working with Danielle Bregoli.
 Barber co-wrote her first single, "These Heaux", which debuted at number 77 on the Billboard Hot 100, making Bhad Bhabie the youngest female rap artist to enter on the chart.

 Barber starred in the sixth season of Love & Hip Hop: Hollywood as a recurring cast member, and made crossover appearances on the tenth season of Love & Hip Hop: Atlanta.
 The season primarily focused on her career and rivalry with Lyrica Anderson, among other members.
 One such conflict is Barber's estranged relationship with her drug addicted mother.
 Barber also uttered the line: "You said it was on sight", which went viral online.

 In 2022, Barber served as a music supervisor for AMC/ALLBLK's show Á La Carte, for its first two seasons.
 Barber scored and composed music for this series, which performed well with the network earned a renewal in 2023.
 She also composed music for the film Family Portrait on the AMC network as well.

 In 2022, Barber signed with ONErpm as a recording artist and adopted the stage name Bee-B. She released her album Ghetto Feng Shui in November 2022, which peaked at number 100 on the R&B iTunes charts.

 In 2023, she won Best R&B Album at the 65th Annual Grammy Awards for her work on Robert Glasper's Black Radio III.